 6.25.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.25 is mitigated by SPARK.

 An instance of this vulnerability consists of two syntactically similar constructs such that the inadvertent substitution of one for the other may result in a program which is accepted by the compiler but does not reflect the intent of the author.

 The examples given in subclause 6.25 of ISO/IEC 24772-1 do not apply to SPARK because of strong typing and because an assignment is not an expression in SPARK.